-Is salvation merely an intellectual endeavor, where it begins and ends with the mind, or does it include the heart?
-Have you made a decision to believe in God, yet have never had a feeling towards God?
-In this sermon on Romans 10:9-10, Dr. Martyn Lloyd-Jones examines what the apostles preached in their missionary journeys, and what true salvation looks like.
-Throughout the New Testament, we see that the apostles preach that saving faith is not only in the mind, but that it must include a change of heart.
-In the Old Testament, we see that God promises to change our heart of stone into a heart of flesh.
-The question now is not whether or not your mind believes, but if your heart believes that Jesus is Lord.
-In today’s age many believe that you must only make a decision in order to be saved.
-Yet if this decision does not stem from a heart burdened by sin, seeking repentance from God, then it is not saving faith.
-Dr. Lloyd-Jones shows us the hope of salvation that can only be given to us by God through the Son, a salvation that is so miraculous it changes our wicked heart into one that loves God.
+Is salvation merely an intellectual endeavor that begins and ends with the mind or does it include the heart?
+In this sermon on Romans 10:9–10 titled “A Change of Heart,” Dr. Martyn Lloyd-Jones examines what the apostles preached in their missionary journeys and what true salvation looks like.
+Throughout the New Testament, the apostles preach that saving faith is not only in the mind, but that it must include a change of heart.
+In the Old Testament, God promises to change the heart of stone into a heart of flesh.
+The question now is not whether or not the mind believes, but if the heart believes that Jesus is Lord.
+In today’s age many believe that one must only make a decision in order to be saved.
+Yet if this decision does not stem from a heart burdened by sin and seeking repentance from God, then it is not saving faith.
+Dr. Lloyd-Jones shows the hope of salvation that can only be given by God through the Son, a salvation that is so miraculous it changes a wicked heart into one that loves God.

 About Dr. Martyn Lloyd-Jones